Toro Rosso STR4

 The Toro Rosso STR4 was a Formula One car which Scuderia Toro Rosso used in the 2009 Formula One season.
 The car was revealed to be a Red Bull RB5 with a 2008-spec Ferrari 056 engine in Barcelona on March 9, 2009.
 It was revealed before the testing session.

+The Toro Rosso STR4 was the last-ever Toro Rosso car to be built by its senior sister team Red Bull Racing, as from the 2010 season onwards Toro Rosso switched to in-house designed cars.

 Competition history

 The STR4 was driven by Sébastien Bourdais and Sébastien Buemi for the first half of the season.
 Jaime Alguersuari replaced Bourdais from the Hungarian Grand Prix onwards.

 Sébastien Buemi

-Buemi scored a 7th place on his debut race at the 2009 Australian Grand Prix.
+Buemi scored 7th place on his debut race at the 2009 Australian Grand Prix.
 His teammate Sebastian Bourdais also scored points that race.
 He went on to finish 8th in China, before finishing 7th and 8th in the final two races in Brazil and Abu Dhabi.

 Sébastien Bourdais

 Bourdais scored an 8th place at the 2009 Australian Grand Prix.
 His teammate Sébastien Buemi also scored points that race.
 However Bourdais had poor results during the 2008 season, scoring only 4 points unlike his 2008 teammate Sebastian Vettel who scored 35 and a race win in Monza.
 At the 2009 Hungarian Grand Prix, he was replaced by Jaime Alguersuari following a similar season of poor results, having scored only 2 points after the German Grand Prix before he was fired.